- اتصل بنا

 June 07, 2022

-United Arab Emirates is the central shipping point in the Middle East, operating several ports in the country, which contribute substantially to the GDP of the UAE.
+The United Arab Emirates is the central shipping point in the Middle East, operating several ports in the country, which contribute substantially to the GDP of the UAE.

-The law regulating the shipping industry and the maritime trade is the Federal Law No. 26 of 1981 (Maritime Code).
+The law regulating the shipping industry and maritime trade is the Federal Law No. 26 of 1981 (Maritime Code).

-The Maritime Code regulates the procedure of registration of vessels, contracts of carriage, liens, limitation of liability, accidents or collisions of vessels, arrest and sale of the vessels, amongst other things.
+The Maritime Code regulates the procedure of registration of vessels, contracts of carriage, liens, limitation of liability, accidents or collisions of vessels, and arrest and sale of the vessels, amongst other things.

-Vessels having UAE Nationality
+Vessels Having UAE Nationality

 The Maritime Code defines vessels under Article 11/1 as follows.

 A vessel is any structure normally operating, or set for the purpose of operating, in the field of maritime navigation, regardless of its power, tonnage, or the purpose of navigation thereof.

 Every vessel is required to have a name, nationality, a flag to fly and a port of registry under Article 13.
 The registration and flag of the vessel determine its nationality and the country which exercises regulatory control of the vessel.